What is Hyperbaric Oxygen Therapy (HBOT)?

-How Often Will I Be Having the Treatment?
+How Often Will I Be Having Hyperbaric Oxygen Therapy?

 This depends on your condition and what your doctor feels is appropriate.
 The sessions last just over an hour and can be repeated daily five days a week for up to 40 sessions.

-Are There Any Side-effects from Hyperbaric Oxygen Therapy?
+Are There Any Side-effects of Hyperbaric Oxygen Therapy?

 This is extremely safe.
 There is no downside to Hyperbaric Oxygen Therapy.
 There are no negative side effects that can be damaging to your health.
-You will experience a popping in your ears as a result of the changing pressure that is identical to the experience of flying in airplanes.
-The change in pressure may cause some ear or sinus discomfort, however with the operator’s instruction this is easily avoidable.
+You will experience a popping in your ears as a result of the changing pressure that is identical to the experience of flying in airplane.
+The change in pressure may cause some ear or sinus discomfort, however, with the operator’s instruction, this is easily avoidable.

-Note that Hyperbaric Oxygen Therapy has been used for other than diving ailments for more than 30 years.
+Note that HBOT has been used for other than diving ailments for more than 30 years.
 In 2009, within the United Kingdom 63,489 treatments were completed without a single serious problem!
 In the USA we are now exceeding one million treatments per year with an almost-perfect safety record.

 Where an extended, intensive course of treatment is necessary (i.e. in diabetic wound healing), some patients may need glasses or their prescription may change.
 This change is temporary and reverses a few weeks after treatment stops.